-If you’re interested in rock climbing these are the knots you should know.
+If you’re interested in rock climbing, these are the knots you should know.
 When you’re climbing, you need to have these knots memorized so that you can identify which knot is most appropriate for the situation.

 The figure 8 knot is the most common and useful knot in rock climbing.
-It’s most often used to tie the rope to your harness such that you can climb safely, but it’s also frequently used to create anchors.
-If there’s one knot you need to know for rock climbing, it’s the figure 8.
+It’s most often used to tie the rope to your harness so that you can climb safely, but it’s also frequently used to create anchors.
+If there’s only one knot you need to know for rock climbing, it’s the figure 8.

 The alpine butterfly may not be used in everyday rock climbing situations, but if you ever take your climbing to a mountaineering or alpine climbing setting, this knot will be very helpful.
 The unique characteristic of this knot is that it can be loaded from either side and no matter what loading orientation you use the knot remains strong.
 For this reason, the knot is often employed to connect members of glacier travel rope teams together.

 The flat overhand is an extremely simple, yet incredibly useful knot.
 It’s often used to connect two ropes together for the purposes of rappelling.
 It excels in this situation because it’s relatively low profile reduces the chances of the knot getting stuck when you pull the rope down once you finish your rappel.
 Though rare, this knot can in some cases roll, so remember to leave nice long tails when tying this knot for added security.

 The double fisherman knot is another knot used to tie two ropes together.
 It’s extremely strong and generally considered more secure than the flat overhand.
 However, it’s extremely difficult to untie after it’s been loaded.
 Climbers often use this knot to create Prusik loops, since they know the knot won’t need to come untied once the Prusik has been created.